How many patients do not meet the CDC criteria for Lyme disease?

 In a recent article published in Open Forum Infectious Disease, Kobayashi and colleagues suggest that Lyme disease is often mistakenly diagnosed as causing various illnesses, which has led to the unnecessary use of antibiotics.
 The authors conducted a retrospective study of patients with possible Lyme disease, who were referred to an infectious disease clinic in Maryland between 2000 and 2013. ¹

-Kobayashi and colleagues concluded that nearly 3 out of 4 patients referred to the clinic did not have Lyme disease.
+Kobayashi and colleagues concluded that nearly 3 out of 4 patients referred to the clinic did not have Lyme disease using the CDC criteria for Lyme disease.
 They did not interview the referring doctor at Johns Hopkins University School of Medicine.
 Instead, they conducted a chart review.

-However, to be included in the study, patients had to meet the Infectious Diseases Society of America’s (IDSA) guidelines or the Centers for Disease Control and Prevention’s (CDC) clinical and serological criteria.
+However, to be included in the study, patients had to meet the Infectious Diseases Society of America’s (IDSA) guidelines or the CDC criteria for Lyme disease?

 The authors found that out of 1,261 patients, all but one were symptomatic when they presented to the clinic, with a median duration of complaints of 558 days, ranging from 1 day to 51 years.